cycfi/elements/docs/aspects.md

 Oh, hey, Elements has a gallery —a collection of reusable element compositions, just like what we did above, but more refined.
 That gallery is constantly growing.
-The possibilities is endless.
+The possibilities are endless.
 Composing elements is fun!

 ## Sliders too!